katonic-dev/Katonic-ML-Marketplace/YOLO-object-detection/README.md

 # YOLO-Object-Detection
-YOLO-Object-Detection notebook uses YOLO algorithm to detect objects in images.
+YOLO is an algorithm that uses neural networks to provide real-time object detection.

 ## Description
 YOLO is a state-of-the-art, real-time object detection algorithm.
 In this notebook, we will apply the YOLO algorithm to detect objects in images.